 Anatomy of the Best Super Bowl Ads

-Year after year, the Super Bowl continues to captivate – not just for the sportsmanship and the game itself, but for the amazing commercials.
-Many of the ads and campaigns go on to define what it is to be the best-of-the-best in the industry.
+Year after year, the Super Bowl continues to captivate audiences across the globe—not just for the sportsmanship and the game itself, but for the amazing commercials.
+Many of the ads and campaigns go on to define what it is to be the best of the best in the industry.
 But what makes these ads so special?
-And why do they only seem come out to play during the Super Bowl?
+And why do they only seem to come out to play during the Super Bowl?

 There’s a lot to unpack when it comes to this very special time of year for advertisers and audiences around the world.

 Advertising during the Super Bowl is a decision that requires a lot of thought on the part of marketing executives.
-First off is the hefty price tag – at $5 million per 30-second ad, the steep cost may be enough for some marketers to shy away from securing a spot.
+First off is the hefty price tag—at $6.5 million per 30-second ad, the steep cost may be enough for some marketers to shy away from securing a spot.

 What Makes for a Great Commercial?

-Great advertisements stem from the notion that brands want to create a winning perception about the product and/or service they are offering and they ultimately want their target audience to take actions (i.e. purchase their products or services).
+Great advertisements stem from the notion that brands want to create a winning perception about the product and/or service they offer and, ultimately, want their target audience to take action (i.e. purchase their products or services).

-Since all marketing and advertising is subjective (beauty really is in the eye of the beholder), traditional advertisers really try to hone in on who will ultimately be purchasing their products.
-Great advertisers should really care about appealing to their primary target audience and their secondary target audience.
+Since all marketing and advertising is subjective (beauty really is in the eye of the beholder), traditional advertisers try to hone in on who will ultimately be purchasing their products.
+They care about appealing to their primary and secondary target audiences.

-However, the Super Bowl turns this traditional advertising approach on its head.
+The Super Bowl turns the traditional marketing approach on its head.

 So how do Super Bowl advertisers navigate these dicey waters?